 Roles and Responsibilities

 The only task of the Caucasian Eagle was to peck and feed every day on Prometheus’ liver.
-There aren’t any other known roles or responsibilities the Eagle may have had.
+Moreover there are no other known roles or responsibilities the Eagle may have had.

 In the old texts